top of page

 About

-Scholarly work by Ford has appeared published in numerous venues both architectural, and otherwise—including an introductory polemic for the monograph Verum Fictum, in 2021.
-His architectural drawings were anthologized in 2019 by the Princeton Architectural Press’s volume Single-Handedly, authored by Nalina Moses, and have been exhibited from Art Omi's Newmark Gallery in New York, to the Amarillo Museum of Art in Texas.
-In 2024 he was the recipient of a Raphael Award from Traditional Building, for architectural rendering.
+His drawings were anthologized by the Princeton Architectural Press’s volume Single-Handedly, and have been exhibited internationally from Art Omi's Newmark Gallery in New York, to the Amarillo Museum of Art in Texas, and by INTBau in Belgium.
+To date, he has received three Raphael Awards for architectural rendering.

 Ford studied architectural history at Columbia University in New York City, graduating with a Master's in Historic Preservation in 2016.
 He earned his B.Arch from the University of Arizona, in 2014, and attended Cornell University's Introduction to Architecture program in 2008.
+In his career, Ford has worked for Studio Daniel Libeskind in New York, Studio Pela in Arizona, and Michael G. Imber Architects in Texas.

 Born 1990.